-- We plan to present axatilimab data demonstrating encouraging clinical activity in cGVHD-related bronchiolitis obliterans syndrome at the upcoming 2023 American Thoracic Society (ATS) Conference on May 19-24 in Washington, D.C.
-The abstract is now available on the ATS website. - We and Incyte expect to initiate a Phase 1 trial assessing axatilimab in combination with ruxolitinib in cGVHD in the second half of 2023. - We expect to initiate a randomized, double-blind and placebo-controlled Phase 2 trial to assess the efficacy, safety and tolerability of axatilimab in patients with IPF in the second half of 2023.
+- Along with Incyte, we expect to initiate a trial assessing axatilimab in combination with Jakafi® in cGVHD by year-end 2023. - We expect to initiate a randomized, double-blind and placebo-controlled Phase 2 trial that assesses the efficacy, safety and tolerability of axatilimab in patients with IPF by year-end 2023.